-The Grundy County Clerk is the chief Election Official for the County.
-We are always looking for people who are interested in serving as Judges of Election.
+The Grundy County Clerk is the Chief Election Official for the County.
+We are always looking for people who are interested in serving as Election Judges.
 They are responsible for the administration of election procedures in the polling place on Election Day.
 They are in the position of ensuring that the election process is administered fairly and in accordance with the law.

 WHAT ARE THE QUALIFICATIONS TO BE AN ELECTION JUDGE?

 - Be a citizen of the United States and entitled to vote at the next election.

 - Be of good repute and character.

 - Junior/Senior High School students who are in good standing or students enrolled in a public or private secondary school in Grundy County and live in Grundy County.

 - Be able to speak, read and write the English language.

 - Be skilled in the four fundamental rules of mathematics.

 - Not be a candidate for any office in the election and not be a precinct committeeman.